schollz/gojot/docs/source/about.rst

 Limitations
 ------------

-*sdees* is not meant as an encrypted file system, as it has limits to the number of entries that can be stored.
+*jot* is not meant as an encrypted file system, as it has limits to the number of entries that can be stored.

 Entry names need to be unique
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Entry names allow you quick access to a specific entry without having to recall
 a date.
-Entry names should be unique, as currently **sdees** will load a random
+Entry names should be unique, as currently **jot** will load a random
 entry if their are two entries with the same name.

 Collision of entry names